d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 }
 ```

-To really check that the `NodePackageInstallTask` is properly executed, you need to disable the schematics debug mode that's enabled by default during development and local execution:
+To really check that the `NodePackageInstallTask` is properly executed, you need to disable the Schematics debug mode that's enabled by default during development and local execution:

 ```bash
 schematics .:playground --debug=false